 Today we provided an overview of these goals to the members of our Consumer Advisory Board, and we’d like to share them with you.
 Check out our , and why we chose them.
 Much of this work may look familiar, as it builds on our rulemaking agenda and our broader five-year strategic plan.

 It’s important to note that these priority goals do not capture all of the important work we are doing.
 In particular, we will continue to police all markets within our jurisdiction for compliance with consumer financial law and regulations.
 So, financial companies should continue their focus on complying with the law beyond the particular issues described in the goals, whether or not they see their particular industry or product mentioned explicitly.

 In addition, while this strategy focuses primarily on forward-looking priorities, there are some priority work streams that are well-established and ongoing, and we will see that work through to completion.
 This includes, in particular, our fair lending oversight of indirect auto lenders and our rulemaking on prepaid cards.

 When we do our work well, we help to ensure that consumers, like you, are able to make the financial decisions they believe are best for themselves and their families in a fair marketplace—one where prices are clear up front, risks are visible, nothing is buried in fine print, and everyone plays by the rules.
 In a market that works, consumers should be able to make direct comparisons among financial products and services and no provider should be able to use unfair, deceptive, or abusive acts or practices.

-We believe the strategy we’ve laid out in the fact sheet is the best way to accomplish those outcomes and to serve you and all American consumers.
+We believe the is the best way to accomplish those outcomes and to serve you and all American consumers.
 Hearing from consumers we serve is central to carrying out our important work.
 Help us out by participating in the conversation: you can tell us your story, or submit a complaint about an experience you’ve had or are having with a financial service or product.